🔄

-Nothing is more frustrating than a new floor that creaks, gaps, or feels hollow underfoot.
-These common issues almost always point back to mistakes made during the installation process.
-The good news is they are completely avoidable.
-By focusing on proper preparation and technique, you can ensure your new floor is solid, quiet, and beautiful for the long haul.
-This step-by-step guide is your roadmap to a successful engineered hardwood flooring installation.
-We’ll cover the critical prep work and troubleshooting tips you need to avoid common pitfalls and achieve a result you can be proud of.
+There's nothing more frustrating than a new floor that creaks, gaps, or feels hollow.
+These common issues almost always point back to simple mistakes made during the installation.
+But here's the good news: they are completely avoidable.
+By focusing on proper preparation and technique, you can ensure your new engineered hardwood floor is solid, quiet, and beautiful for the long haul.
+This step-by-step guide is your roadmap to getting it right, covering the critical prep work and troubleshooting tips you need for a result you can be proud of.

 Key Takeaways